adaszko/complgen/README.md

 # Value Proposition

-`complgen` allows you to generate completion scripts for all major shells (bash, zsh, fish) from a *single*, simple grammar.
-It's inspired by [compleat](https://github.com/mbrubeck/compleat/) but instead of requiring for the `compleat` executable to be available at completion time, it compiles the grammar into a standalone shell script that can be distributed independently.
-You can, for instance, generate completion scripts for your command line tool on CI and package them along with your tool.
-No additional software needs to be installed in order to use your custom completions.
+`complgen` allows you to generate completion scripts for all major shells (bash, zsh, fish) from a *single*, grammar.
+It's inspired by [compleat](https://github.com/mbrubeck/compleat/) but instead of requiring for the `compleat` executable to be available at completion time, it compiles the grammar down to a standalone shell script that can be distributed on its own.
+You can, for instance, generate completion scripts for your command line tool on CI and package them along with your command line tool.
+No additional software needs to be installed in order to use those custom completions.

+## Rationale

+Although various libraries exist for parsing command line arguments that can generate shell completions for you (e.g. clap), `complgen` has the advantage of being just a command line tool and thus not being tied to any particular implementation language.
+The disadvantage, of course, is that now, parsing and completions are maintained separately from each other risking divergence.
+On balance, it is deemed still worth it.

 # Syntax